 Costs that will be subsidised are:

 Note: The Department decides the percentage of the subsidisation and each business may apply up to 3 times during a five-year period.
-The rates are which the airfares are subsidised are as follows:
+The rates applied to airfare and accommodation subsidies are as follows:

+Familiarise yourself with the programme guidelines.
 Once the Department has published a list of predetermined international exhibitions and roadshows, it issues a Call for Application.
-Complete the on screen Application Form, save and submit it to firstname.lastname@example.org.
+Complete the online Application Form, save and submit it to firstname.lastname@example.org.

 The purpose of the Tourism Grading Support Programme is to encourage wider participation in the Tourism Grading System by reducing the cost of grading for small and medium-sized accommodation and MESE businesses.

 You have to first apply and pay for the grading and once successful, you can claim one of the following rebates.
 Applicants who have been awarded star grading by the TGCSA with effect from January 2015 are eligible to apply for the rebate.
 The following rebates are offered: